 Recant Explained in Depth

-A complete and detailed guide to the word Recant including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete and detailed guide to the word recant including meaning, definition, examples, etymology, synonyms, and antonyms.

 Meanings of Recant

 The word recant is typically used when someone publicly rejects a previously held belief or statement, especially in formal, religious, or political contexts.
-It suggests a serious or deliberate reversal, often made under pressure or after reconsideration.
+It suggests a deliberate reversal, often made under pressure or after reconsideration.
 For instance, a scientist might recant a theory after discovering contradictory evidence, or a public figure might recant a controversial comment due to backlash.

 Definition